 3 Awards from the Artistic Guild of Wedding Photojournalists

 The WPJA proudly recognizes Kent Meireis as a TOP International Wedding Photographer.
-Members holding the most contest points at the end of each year are ranked as TOP Wedding Photographers.
+Members holding the most contest points at the end of each year are ranked as TOP Wedding Photographers or, in some cases POY - Photographer of the Year.